-Prediction is based on start time plus 68 minutes (if eruption was less than 3 minutes)
+Prediction is based on start time plus 68 minutes (if the eruption was less than 3 minutes)

-Start time plus 94 minutes (if eruption was more than 3 minutes)
+Start time plus 94 minutes (if the eruption was more than 3 minutes)

-Check the website for the next predicted eruption to see how close your prediction matched the rangers’.
+Check Yellowstone’s website for the next predicted eruption to see how close your prediction matched the Rangers’.

 From the National Park Service Yellowstone webpage: